yquake2/yquake2/README.md

 - Through steam.
 - etc.

-Yamagi Quake II supports all of these version, even the limited demo.
+Yamagi Quake II supports all of these version, even the rather limited demo.
 Full versions require about 1.6 GiB hard drive space, the demo version about 150 Mib.

 #### Full versions